Winamp: Easter eggs

 Winamp has historically included a number of Easter eggs: hidden features that are accessible via undocumented operations.
 One example is an image of Justin Frankel, one of Winamp's original authors, hidden in Winamp's About dialog box.
 The included Easter eggs have changed with versions of Winamp, and over thirty have been documented elsewhere.

 Derivative works

 Unagi is the codename for the media playback engine derived from Winamp core technologies.
 AOL announced in 2004 that Unagi would be incorporated into AOL Media Player (AMP), in development.
 After beta testing, AMP was discontinued in 2005, but portions lived on in AOL's Web-based player.

 XMMS, xmms2, qmmp and Audacious are free and open source music players created as clones of Winamp.
 Some of these even support skins and plug-ins designed for Winamp.

-An HTML5 and JavaScript-based web player resembling the graphical user interface of Winamp 2 was developed by programmer Jordan Eldredge in 2018.
+Webamp is a near-complete clone of Winamp 2.9x written in HTML5 and JavaScript.
+It has full support for skins and is used in the Winamp Skin Museum, a website that displays the massive collection of Winamp skins in the Internet Archive.
+It is also used on Internet Archive web pages.